 - Monitoring client bulk mail lists

-- Capturing and analyzing virus and other malicious payloads
+- Capturing and analyzing viruses and other malicious payloads

 - Identifying and eradicating phishing